Celebrate 20 Years of BringFido! $20 off a $250+ pay-now hotel rate with promo code PAWTY

 "Don’t underestimate the power of little legs."
 Photo by @brian_buckler

 Escape the commotion of downtown Chicago and relax with Fido at Montrose Dog Beach.
 This fenced beach dog park on the shores of Lake Michigan provides skyline views of the Windy City.
 Your pooch can run in the water and dig his paws in the sand, then get cleaned up at the rinse station before leaving.
 After all that fun, enjoy more lakefront views during lunch at the nearby Waterfront Cafe.
-Montrose Dog Beach is open daily from 6 a.m. to 11 p.m. and is free to visit, but all dogs must have Dog Friendly Area (DFA) tags.
+Montrose Dog Beach is open daily from 6 a.m. to 11 p.m. and is free to visit, but all dogs must have Dog-Friendly Area (DFA) tags.

 Explore more of Chicago with a few nights at Best Western Plus Hawthorne Terrace Hotel, located in the bustling Lakeview neighborhood.
-Two dogs up to 80 lbs are permitted for an additional fee of $25 per pet, per night.

-8. Davis Island Dog Park
+Davis Island Dog Park

 Tampa, FL